 We recorded aggregate charges of \$33.5 million in the fourth quarter of fiscal 2009 for impairment charges related to goodwill in our non-licensed apparel segment and one of our trademarks.
 As a result, we reported a net loss for fiscal 2009.
-As of January 31, 2010, we had goodwill and other intangibles in an aggregate amount of \$45.9 million, or approximately 13.8% of our total assets and 19.8% of our stockholders' equity.
+As of January 31, 2011, we had goodwill and other intangibles in an aggregate amount of \$44.6 million, or approximately 9.8% of our total assets and 14.7% of our stockholders' equity.
 Under accounting principles generally accepted in the United States, we review our goodwill and other intangibles for impairment annually during the fourth quarter of each fiscal year and when events or changes in circumstances indicate the carrying value may not be recoverable.
-The carrying value of our goodwill and other intangibles may not be recoverable.
-The carrying value of our goodwill and other intangibles may not be recoverable.
 The carrying value of our goodwill and other intangibles may not be recoverable due to factors such as a decline in our stock price and market capitalization, reduced estimates of future cash flows and profitability and slower growth rates in our industry.
 Our impairment charges in fiscal 2009 were primarily the result of a decrease in our market capitalization and, to a lesser extent, from a decrease in projected revenues and profitability for one of our proprietary brands.
 Estimates of future cash flows and profitability are based on an updated long-term financial outlook of our operations.
-However, actual performance in the nearterm or long-term could be materially different from these forecasts, which could impact future estimates.
+However, actual performance in the near-term or long-term could be materially different from these forecasts, which could impact future estimates.
 A further significant decline in our market capitalization or further deterioration in our projected results could result in additional impairment of goodwill and/or intangibles.
-We may be required to record a significant charge to eamings in our financial statements during a period in which an impairment of our goodwill is determined to exist, as happened in fiscal 2009, which would negatively impact our results of operations
+We may be required to record a significant charge to earnings in our financial statements during a period in which an impairment of our goodwill is determined to exist, as happened in fiscal 2009, which would negatively impact our results of operations and could negatively impact our stock price.